CraftAcademyLabs/coach-guides/miscellaneous/assessments/final_assessment.md

 ## Final assessment

 The goal of this is to assess your skills in programming and associated tasks (version control, DevOps, agile, etc).
-You will be given 2 programming challenges and ssome programming related questions.
+You will be given 2 programming challenges and some programming related questions.

 1. Comments Challenge
 2. Viaplay Challenge
 3. Written submission

 #### Time & Format
-4 hours during withch you need to be online in a coach supervisioned conference call (Google Meet).
-You need to share your the screen/monitor where your IDE is displayed.
+4 hours during which you need to be online in a coach supervised conference call (Google Meet).
+You need to share your screen/monitor where your IDE is displayed.

 #### Delivery: